-NFPA 1971, NFPA 1992 and, when applicable, CSA Z195 Compliant Footwear - Means Footwear certified by a private, third-party certification organization (for example, Underwriters' Laboratories) to meet at the time of manufacture the design and performance requirements of the NFPA 1971 and NFPA 1992 standards.
+NFPA 1977 Compliant Wildland Firefighter Footwear - (Also referred to in this Guide as NFPA 1977 Compliant Footwear and Footwear.)
+Means Footwear certified by a private, third party certification organization (for example, Underwriters' Laboratories) to meet at the time of manufacture the design and performance requirements of the NFPA 1977 Standard.